Chapi15/HRSME---V2/README.md

 - Narváez

 The first two families are from my father,  most of its members live in Guatemala.
 The remaining families are from my mother, the vast majority lives in Mexico

+The book is originally written in Spanish, thus most of the text will be in that language.
+A few things will be in English just for fun